The-Amoghavarsha/WOTH/INSTALL.md

 cd WOTH
 chmod +x woth

-*Or use alt-woth for better results* chmod +x alt-woth
+Or use alt-woth for results without interruption chmod +x alt-woth
 ```